elastic/elastic-integration-corpus-generator-tool/docs/usage.md

 To do this, use the `generate` command.
 This command targets a specific dataset within an integration package at a specific version.

-You can pass a local Fields configuration file.
+You can pass a local Fields generation configuration file.

 `go run main.go generate <package> <dataset> <version> --tot-size <quantity>`